-When someone develops post-traumatic stress disorder (PTSD), fear, anxiety and memories of trauma persist for a long period of time and interfere with their ability to function in life.
-Symptoms of PTSD can vary greatly, ranging from subtle changes in day-to-day life, withdrawal and numbness, to distressing flashbacks or physical anxiety.
+When someone develops post-traumatic stress disorder (PTSD), fear, anxiety and memories of trauma last for a long period of time and interfere with how they cope with everyday life.

 The kinds of experiences that can potentially cause PTSD are:

 - serious accidents

 - natural disasters such as bushfires, floods and earthquakes

 - living in a war zone, as a victim of war or a soldier

 Anyone can develop PTSD, but some people are at greater risk.
 The reasons why some people develop PTSD while others do not are not completely understood.
 There is probably a complex mixture of reasons.